ArvidLandmark/Beta-calculator/README.md

 Welcome to my beta calculator!

-This program pulls monthly stock price, index market price and risk-free rate to calculate the beta for a specific stock.
+This program pulls monthly stock price, index market price and risk-free rate to calculate the beta for any number of stocks.

 Save the beta_base file on your computer.
 Open the python file and enter the desired stock ticker and location of the beta_base file.